monicabajonerodcastro/binary-tree/README.md

 # Masivian - Binary Tree

-This is a SpringBoot Application and creates a binary tree or find the lowest common ancestor between two nodes.
+This is a SpringBoot Application that creates a binary tree or finds the lowest common ancestor between two nodes.

 ## Installation and run